Lewis Brunt: Aston Villa

 Brunt started his career at Aston Villa.
 After playing for the Under-18s and Under-23s, he was given his first professional contract by Villa in November 2018.
 On 23 January 2020, Brunt signed for National League North side Gloucester City on loan.
 On 4 June 2021, Aston Villa announced that Brunt had not been offered a new contract at the end of his existing deal.

 Leicester City

 In August 2021, Brunt signed for Leicester City.
 He made his first team debut on 8 January 2022 against Watford in the FA Cup.
-On 1 May 2022, Brunt made his Premier League debut, coming on as a 67th minute substitute for Boubakary Soumaré in a 3-1 away defeat to Tottenham Hotspur.
+On 1 May 2022, Brunt made his Premier League debut, coming on as a 67th-minute substitute for Boubakary Soumaré in a 3–1 away defeat to Tottenham Hotspur.

-Brunt won Men's Development Squad Player of the Season for the 2021-22 season.
+Brunt won Men's Development Squad Player of the Season for the 2021–22 season.
 In August 2022, he signed a new three-year contract with the club.

+Mansfield Town (loan)

+On 25 August 2023, Brunt signed for League Two club Mansfield Town on a season-long loan deal.
+He made his league debut for the club as an 85th-minute substitute during a 3–2 win against Stockport County the following day.
+A successful season saw Mansfield automatically promoted having finished in third position, Brunt making thirty-four league appearances.
+Following the end of the season, Mansfield intended to sign the defender on a permanent basis, having an initial bid rejected.

+Wrexham

+On 2 July 2024, Brunt signed for League One club Wrexham on a three-year deal for an undisclosed fee.
+Brunt made his full league debut for the club on 23 November 2024 in a 3–0 win at home to Exeter City.